gaschlabgit/Scripts/README.md

 runHTSeqCount.py -- Run HTSeq for all gff feature types.

+rnaCountAlignments.py -- Systematically search and count all mapped reads in bam files
+                         associated w/ all rRNA loci.

 remove3primeAFastq.py -- Remove all consecutive 3 prime A's and quality scores from fastq
           where pattern is something like:
           nnnnnnnnnnnnnnnnnAAAGATCTAAAAAAAA